Advocating for Positive Changes in Education Policy

 Great teachers are the backbone of every great school.
 To ensure that all children in Missouri have access to a high-quality education, we must recruit and retain outstanding teachers for our classrooms.
 Honoring teachers with compensation that recognizes their critical role in our communities is a priority.

 Currently, average teacher pay in Missouri ranks 46th among all states and Washington, D.C.
+Senate Bill 727 moves us in the right direction but much more work is needed.

 Open Enrollment

-Increasing the State Adequacy Target
+Increasing the State Adequacy Target (SAT)

 Charter School Expansion